-Falcon owns non-operating working interests in four producing natural gas wells in Alberta, Canada which do not comprise a material portion of Falcon's assets (the "Hackett Interest").
-The Company does not anticipate any further exploration or development of the Hackett Interests.
+Falcon owns non-operating working interests in three producing and one recently shut-in natural gas wells in Alberta, Canada which do not comprise a material portion of Falcon's assets (the "Hackett Interest").
+The Company does not anticipate any further exploration or development of the Hackett Interest.